Product Compatibility

 | USB-DAQ-CD | DIO+CAN | 20 | 1 |

-The WPC-USB-DAQ series adopts a highly integrated microcontroller architecture.
-Some functional modules (such as PWM, Encoder, SPI, etc.) share critical internal hardware resources (including Timers, Interrupts, or physical DMA channels).
-Therefore, certain functional combinations are mutually exclusive at the hardware level and cannot operate simultaneously.
+WPC-USB-DAQ series products use a highly integrated microcontroller architecture.
+Some functional modules (such as PWM, Encoder, SPI, etc.) share key internal hardware resources (including Timers, Interrupts, or physical DMA channels).
+Therefore, certain combinations of functions are mutually exclusive at the hardware level and cannot operate simultaneously.

 💡 Note: Please refer to the table below before purchasing products or writing programs.
-If your application scenario requires enabling multiple functions simultaneously, please ensure they are NOT marked as resource conflicts in the comparison table.
+If your application scenario requires multiple functions to be enabled simultaneously, please confirm that they are not marked as resource conflicts in the table.

 The table below lists the compatibility status between functional modules.

-- Row and Column: Represent the two functions to be enabled.
+- Rows and Columns: Represent the two functions to be enabled.

 - Marked "X": Indicates a resource conflict between the two functions; they cannot be enabled simultaneously.